jh97uk/One-word/README.md

 One word
 ========

-On this project you start a session, give a link of the session to a friend, at which point you say one word and your friend has to say another word relating to the word you just said to form a sentance.
+On this project you start a session, give a link of the session to a friend, at which point you say one word and your friend has to say another word relating to the word you just said to form a sentence.

 **TO DO**